Little Navmap will copy and prepare the included Navigraph database on the first startup. See Navigraph for more information about the integration.

 The docked windows can be moved around in their docked position and can be detached from the main window by simply dragging them outside of the main window, by double-clicking their title bar or by clicking on the window symbol on the top right.

 Double click on the docked window's title bar or click on the window symbol again to move the windows back into their docked position.

 All docked windows except the map window can be closed if they are not needed.
 You can even drop docked windows on each other to create a tabbed view.
 The tabs will appear at the bottom of the dock stack in this case.

 Ctrl while clicking on the window titlebar to prevent a window from going into docked state and keep it floating.

 Toolbars are also movable by clicking on the left handle and can also be closed or detached from the main window.

 Main Menu ->

-Window menu to bring docked windows or toolbars back.
+Window menu to restore closed windows or toolbars.

 Main Menu ->